berkayclk/blog-project/README.md

  - ``` npm start ``` - to start application.
  - You can use api endpoints on http://127.0.0.1:8080/api

-To specify project, Tou can create an env file in project.
+To specify project, You can create an env file in project.
 Dotenv module will be read this.
  #### Sample .env file
- > ##### These values is default in app.
+ > ##### These values are default in app.

 ```
 HOST=localhost